dmshanmugam/dmshanmugam.github.io/index.md

 <div style="background-color: #FFEDE0; padding: 0.75em; border-radius: 5px; border: #FFB085; margin-bottom: 0.5em; margin-top: 0em;">
  <span style="color: #B84A13;"> <b> Bridging ML and high-stakes problems in healthcare </b> </span>  <br>

 I connect core ML ideas to real-world challenges in women’s health, federal health insurance, and health inequality.
-These settings motivate new methods; for example, a new method for prevalence estimation for intimate partner violence screening (NWH 2024).
+These settings, in turn, motivate new methods; for example, a new method for prevalence estimation for intimate partner violence screening (NWH 2024).